-China’s now emerging as the world’s largest market for anti-ageing creams.
+China’s now emerging as the world’s largest market for anti-aging creams.
 There’s also a strong trend for consumers in this market showing interest in age-prevention at a very early age.
 Young consumers here often spend a high proportion of their salaries on beauty and see it as an investment.

-But the anti-ageing market involves far more options than just face cream.
+But the anti-aging market involves far more options than just face cream.
 It includes preventatives and corrective procedures and surgeries (botox, facelifts etc), hair treatments such as dye, food supplements that promise to present youth from within, physical exercises such as face massage, as well as complex daily skin routines that involve various creams and serums.

 Luxury spas offering arcane and exclusive treatments are popular.
 There’s also a strong emerging interest for high-tech beauty devices including ones for use in the home, salon and in-store to diagnose and correct beauty issues.

 The anti-aging market remains constantly refreshed by innovation in this area of beauty.
 So-called ‘black tech beauty’ (where skincare and beauty technology combine) is a huge area of experimentation at the moment.

 R&D teams are incorporating AI with technologies such as facial recognition to produce gadgets such as the Opté, a wand-shaped skincare gizmo that claims to scan skin using a built-in camera and then adjust dark spots using a tiny printer.

 A lot of the tech is focused on giving the user a personalized beauty treatment, whether it’s Shiseido’s ‘Optune’ skincare system – which promises to administer a serum that’s adapted to the specific needs of your skin on a particular day – or Samsung’s S Skin which diagnoses issues such as skin dryness and uses microneedles to administer corrective procedures such as collagen injections.